java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 ```

 One other alternative to invoke a method handle is to use [`MethodHandle.invokeWithArguments`](javadoc:MethodHandle.invokeWithArguments(Object...)).
-The result of this method invocation is equivalent to `invoke`, with the only difference that all the arguments can be
+The result of this method invocation is equivalent to `invoke`, with the only difference being that all the arguments can be
 provided as an array or list of objects.

 One interesting feature of this method is that if the number of provided arguments exceeds the expected number, all the